Gianni-Rgg/MEGA_links/README.md

 # 🪄 MEGA_links

-A fast, stupidly simple PowerShell prank project.
-Download → run a `.bat` → chaos (or not).

-No installers.
-No dependencies.
-No patience required.
-No regrets (maybe).

----

 ## 🚀 What is MEGA_links?

 **MEGA_links** is a tiny PowerShell prank system driven entirely by **batch files**.